OliverSothcott/jans/docs/admin/developer/scripts/persistence.md

 ### Objects

-Definitions of all objects used in the script
+Definitions of all objects used in the script.

 ## Common Use Cases